alicewriteswrongs/gpg_workshop/gpg.markdown

 You can suppress that info with the `--quiet` option, which is actually super handy!
-Say you need to log in to something from the command line and it can take a passwords on `stdin`.
+Say you need to log in to something from the command line and it can take a password on `stdin`.
 You could do:

     echo 'mysecurepassword' | gpg --encrypt --output mypassword.gpg gpg --decrypt --quiet mypassword.gpg | myterminalutility